nodejs/node-eps/002-es6-modules.md

 | Status | DRAFT                       |
 | Date   | 2016-01-07                  |

-**NOTE:** `DRAFT` status does not mean ES6 modules will be implemented in node core.
-Instead that this is the standard, should node core decide to implement ES6 modules.
+**NOTE:** `DRAFT` status does not mean ES6 modules will be implemented in Node core.
+Instead that this is the standard, should Node core decide to implement ES6 modules.
 At which time this draft would be moved to `ACCEPTED`.

 ---

 The intent of this standard is to:

-* implement interoperability for ES modules and node's existing module system
+* implement interoperability for ES modules and Node's existing module system
 * create a **Registry Object** (see WHATWG section below) compatible with the [WHATWG Loader](http://whatwg.github.io/loader/) Registry